Terms and Conditions

 5.2.7. if any of the audits referred to in clause 5.2.6 reveal that any password has been provided to any individual who is not an Authorised User then, without prejudice to CiiVSOFT’s other rights, the Customer shall promptly disable such passwords and CiiVSOFT shall not issue any new passwords to any such individual; and

-5.2.8. if any of the audits referred to in clause 5.2.6 reveal that the Customer has underpaid Subscription Fees to CiiVSOFT then, without prejudice to CiiVSOFT’s other rights, the Customer shall pay to CiiVSOFT an amount equal to such underpayment (as calculated in accordance with CiiVSOFT’s standard price list from time to time) within 10 Business Days of the date of the relevant audit.
+5.2.8. if any of the audits referred to in clause 5.2.6 reveal that the Customer has underpaid Monthly Licence Fees to CiiVSOFT then, without prejudice to CiiVSOFT’s other rights, the Customer shall pay to CiiVSOFT an amount equal to such underpayment (as calculated in accordance with CiiVSOFT’s standard price list from time to time) within 10 Business Days of the date of the relevant audit.

 5.3.
 The Customer shall not during the course of its use of the Services access, store, distribute or transmit any:

 5.3.1.
 Viruses; or

 (a) is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive;

 (b) facilitates illegal activity;

 (e) is discriminatory based on race, gender, colour, religious belief, sexual orientation or disability; or

 (f) in a manner that is otherwise illegal or causes damage or injury to any person or property.

 5.4.1. except as may be allowed by any applicable law which is incapable of exclusion by agreement between the parties: